thevolcanomanishere/do-you-even-esm-bro/README.md

-# ✨ Modern Typescript + ESM + Jest starter project ✨
+# ✨ Modern Typescript + ESM + Vitest ✨

 Trying to get the simplest of Typescript projects going and can't figure out what the magic combination of commands, packages,  and config files is?
 Me too.
 So I made this.

 ## Commands

-`yarn start` - Compiles and runs with Node.
+`yarn start` - Compiles and runs with tsx.

-`yarn watch` - Compiles, watches for changes, restarts on changes and runs with nodemon.
+`yarn watch` - Compiles, watches for changes, restarts on changes and runs with tsx.

-`yarn test` - Runs Jest tests.
+`yarn test` - Runs Vitest tests.

-`yarn test:coverage` - Runs Jest tests and outputs coverage.
+`yarn test:ui` - Runs Vitest ui.